TimoKoerber/laravel-one-time-operations/README.md

 By default, the operation is being processed ***asyncronously*** (based on your configuration) by dispatching the job `OneTimeOperationProcessJob`.

 You can also execute the code syncronously by setting the `$async` flag to `false`.
-_(this is only recommended for small operations, since the processing of these operations will be part of the deployment process)_
+_(this is only recommended for small operations, since the processing of these operations should be part of the deployment process)_

 ### Processing the operations